Black cohosh benefits

 • Rattletop

-Instead, it could influence how estrogen behaves in the body independent of estrogen receptors.
-It may help alleviate symptoms by acting like some of the neurotransmitters in your body that affect mood and pain response (like dopamine, serotonin, and GABA).
-Some studies show that black cohosh supports pain relief by binding to receptors that help regulate pain in the body.
+Instead, it could influence how estrogen behaves in the body independent of estrogen receptors5.
+It may help alleviate symptoms by acting like some of the neurotransmitters6 in your body that affect mood and pain response (like dopamine, serotonin, and GABA).
+Some studies show that black cohosh supports pain relief7 by binding to receptors that help regulate pain in the body.

-Extracts of black cohosh root also contain several chemical compounds that could explain the health benefits, including those that support the immune system, inflammation reduction, and the nervous system.
+Extracts of black cohosh root also contain several chemical compounds8 that could explain the health benefits, including those that support the immune system, inflammation reduction, and the nervous system.

 Black Cohosh Benefits